★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do Federal Reserve Board (FRB.gov) and Office of Financial Research (U.S. Treasury) cover?

-Both cover Bonds.
-Federal Reserve Board (FRB.gov) also includes Currencies, and Other.
-Office of Financial Research (U.S. Treasury) adds coverage for Mutual Funds, and Hedge Funds.
+Both cover bonds.
+Federal Reserve Board (FRB.gov) also handles currencies and other.
+Office of Financial Research (U.S. Treasury) adds mutual funds and hedge funds on top.

 Can I export data from Federal Reserve Board (FRB.gov) and Office of Financial Research (U.S. Treasury)?